-Prerequisite: To be considered for enrollment in Algebra 2E, students must have a mid year average of 90 or better in Geometry and a recommended score of 75% on Common Core Algebra and Common Core Geometry.
+Prerequisite: To be considered for enrollment in Algebra 2E, students must have a mid-year average of 90 or better in Geometry and a recommended score of 75% on the Algebra Regents exam

 This honors course, which is weighted, is designed for students who have a strong interest in math and who wish a more challenging level course.
-The curriculum will cover everything in Algebra 2, but enrichment topics and more indepth exercises will be included.
+The curriculum will cover everything in Algebra 2 and Trig, but enrichment topics and more in-depth exercises will be included.
 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include polynomial, rational, and radical functions.
 Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Students will take the Algebra 2 Common Core Regents exam in June.
+Students will take Algebra 2 Regents exam in June.

-Intermediate Algebra 2 (2729)

-Prerequisite: Pass Algebra and Geometry
+Math Analysis (2912) 1 credit Prerequisite: Pass the Algebra and Geometry courses